-- model language, such as asking a question with raised intonation - show children they understand their communication attempts or cues with words and actions: 'Yes, I'll get the teddy for you' in response to a baby pointing to the teddy on a shelf - spontaneously use songs and rhymes - use key words in children's home language and encourage families to use the home language with their child - combine actions or simple signs with words, especially for children who have conditions that affect communication for example, helping a child with a visual impairment to touch the high chair as you say, 'Here is your high chair Cassie, it's time for lunch.' - encourage enjoyment of and experimentation with language ask families about how their child communicates at home and share information about supporting the child as a communicator.
+- model language, such as asking a question with raised intonation - show children they understand their communication attempts or cues with words and actions: 'Yes, I'll get the teddy for you' in response to a baby pointing to the teddy on a shelf - spontaneously use songs and rhymes - use key words in children's home language and encourage families to use the home language with their child - combine actions or simple signs with words, especially for children who have conditions that affect communication - for example, helping a child with a visual impairment to touch the high chair as you say, 'Here is your high chair Cassie, it's time for lunch' - encourage enjoyment of and experimentation with language ask families about how their child communicates at home and share information about supporting the child as a communicator.

-'Sometimes I ask questions I know the answer to like: 'What colour are your new shoes?'
-These questions don't really support deep thinking.'
 Shared sustained conversations that aim to extend conceptual understanding are important.
 Some techniques to try in shared sustained conversations:

-- asking open-ended questions (what/why/how) and giving children time to respond - reflecting in words to children what they are doing in action - using questions and explanations and linking together different events to help children remember what they know and use it to understand new situations - asking children to predict, hypothesise, question and problem solve.
+- asking open-ended questions (what/why/how) and giving children time to respond - reflecting in words to children what they are doing in action - using questions and explanations and linking together different events to help children remember what they know and use it to understand new situations